dem1995/machine-learning/extra_pages/dot_product/README.md

 ### Via component-wise multiplication dot product definition
 The image below provides a derivation of the cosine dot product definition via the component-wise dot product definition.\
 ![A derivation of the cosine dot product definition via the component-wise dot product definition, from Dr. Seidler's website at the University of Washington from 1998](https://raw.githubusercontent.com/dem1995/algorithms/main/math/dotproducts/dotprod-seidler-derivation.gif?style=centered)

-### Interactive
-I've created an interactive GeoGebra applet to fiddle around with at https://www.geogebra.org/m/yqnsrnvs.

 ### Sources
 The hand-drawn images for this page were taken from Dr. Seidler's Winter 1998 Phys 121 page at the University of Washington (http://courses.washington.edu/phys121/stuquest/dot.html)